 Failure to properly maintain this outboard motor, or failing to correct a problem before operation, could result in a significant malfunction.

-Some malfunctions can cause serious injuries or death.
+Some malfunctions can seriously hurt or kill you.

 Always perform a pre-operation inspection before each operation and correct any problems.

 Before beginning your pre-operation checks, be sure the ignition switch is in the OFF position.